Submissions

 How to submit your work …

-Before you submit, you will need to pay our submission/ reading fee and make a note of the date and receipt number.
+Before you submit, you will need to pay our submission/ reading fee and make a note of the date and order number.
 Our reading fee is £10.
 Please pay here before you submit anything to us.

 If you would like to understand more about why we make this charge, please see below, or read our blog here.